 The Stanford Summer Teaching Institute is a collection of short courses focused on the development of effective instructional practices for a variety of content areas and grade levels.
-A second session will be offered August 3-7, 2015.
+Dates and topics vary but many courses are focused on STEM.

 This free online course offers important new research ideas on learning, the brain, and math that can transform students’ experiences with math.
 The course is primarily for teachers and parents and others who may help students with math.
 It consists of short videos interspersed with various thinking tasks—such as reflecting on videos, designing lessons, discussing ideas with peers in the class—to promote active engagement.
 The class features videos with leaders in education such as Carol Dweck, author of mindset theories, and Sebastian Thrun, CEO of Udacity.